Year Catalog No. Description

 Photo of Display Under Restoration

 Note the fiber roadbed and the use of two 1/2 straight sections of track to widen the oval.
 Also note the unique billboard photo on the whistle and its placement on the side of the tunnel.
 The colors on this layout are quite a contrast to the uncolored photos shown in the catalogs.
 On this layout, the whistle was activated by a trip located in the tunnel.
 We will have more information as the restoration proceeds.
 For a larger display click on the image below.
+For a full explanation of the restoration, click here for links to Richard's excellent videos on Youtube chronicling his restoration efforts.

 Badlands Layout Restoration